copernicus-mogley/zkav.club/workshops/README.md

-# Lead Your Own Zk Av Club Foundry Workshop!
+# Lead Your Own Zk Av Club Workshop

-In 2026 we’re entering a new phase of Zk Av Club Workshops — built around what makes the club work: community conversation and hands-on collaboration.
+In 2026 we’re evolving Zk Av Club Workshops into a simple format: conversational sessions where people learn by doing.

-Last year we ran the Zk Av Club Foundry series (including Salons and Workshops).
-Foundry isn’t continuing as a program, but those sessions are still solid examples of the learning culture we’re growing: practical, friendly, experimental, and shaped by the people who show up.
+Foundry isn’t continuing as a program, but last year’s sessions are still great examples of the culture—practical, friendly, experimental.

 If you want to teach something, test an idea in public, or learn together with your community, you’re in the right place.